gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 hope this convinces you to **never** again execute database migration scripts **manually**.

-Of course I have looked at the Supporting Objects feature of Apex but I think it is only suitable for (demo) applications with a small number of database objects that do no change.
-As soon as you build a real application you will create a lot more database objects like packages and views and it becomes too difficult to use Apex Supporting Objects, at least that is my opinion.
-And do not forget that Apex is just the front-end so if you decide to replace it by another front-end you also have to find another tool to run the migration scripts.
+Of course I have looked at the Supporting Objects feature of APEX but I think it is only suitable for (demo) applications with a small number of database objects that do no change.
+As soon as you build a real application you will create a lot more database objects like packages and views and it becomes too difficult to use APEX Supporting Objects, at least that is my opinion.
+And do not forget that APEX is just the front-end so if you decide to replace it by another front-end you also have to find another tool to run the migration scripts.

 So embrace the Unix philosophy and use Flyway to run database migration scripts.

-Another important point is to use the power of the Oracle database.
+Another important point is to use the power of the Oracle Database.
 It is an expensive product but very powerful so use it thoroughly and get used to it.
 Take lessons, courses, read books, read Blogs but **invest** in it.
 It will really help you to build better.